General relaxation model for a homogeneous plasma with spherically symmetric velocity space: Temperature relaxation model

-Now we compare our general temperature relaxation model\EQ{dtTa0D1V} with the traditional temperature relaxation model\EQ{dtTa9Ms0D1V} in the simple scenario where the velocity space exhibits spherical symmetry without shell structure, meaning $\uzhar \equiv 0, \forall r$ and $\uzhbs \equiv 0, \forall s$.
-Under the traditional near-equilibrium hypothesis, if $T_a$ is very close to $T_b$, the plasma system tends towards the thermodynamic equilibrium state in the traditional temperature relaxation model.
-However, under finitely distinguishable independent features hypothesis in our general temperature relaxation model, the plasma system may still be in a shell-less quasi-equilibrium state\cite{wang2024Relaxationmodel} when $T_a$ is very close to $T_b$.
-This implies $\nuTab$\EQ{nuTab00D1V} tends towards infinity and Eq.\EQ{dtTa9Ms0D1V} should be replaced by the original temperature relaxation equation\EQ{dtTa0D1V}.
-The general temperature relaxation model\EQ{dtTa0D1V} will reduce to the traditional temperature relaxation model\EQ{dtTa9Ms0D1V} only when both species are very close to their respective thermodynamic equilibrium states, satisfying the near-equilibrium hypothesis.
+It is more evident to observe the distinctions in the physics pictures between the general temperature relaxation model\EQ{dtTa0D1V} and the zeroth-order Braginskii heat transfer model\EQ{dtTa9Ms0D1V}, particularly in the simple scenario where the velocity space exhibits spherical symmetry without shell structure\cite{wang2024Relaxationmodel}.
+Under the traditional near-equilibrium assumption, if $T_a$ is very close to $T_b$, the plasmas system tends towards the thermodynamic equilibrium state in the zeroth-order Braginskii heat transfer model.
+However, under FDIF hypothesis in the presented general temperature relaxation model, the plasmas system may still be in a shell-less quasi-equilibrium state\cite{wang2024Relaxationmodel}.